 which is where I was raised.
 My condition became so bad that after 10 years, I could no longer walk

 without falling down and suffered from extreme fatigue.
 I now live in Muskogee, Oklahoma.
-I can sit
+I use a

-movements to do my design work, and I use my computer because I can no longer use my hands.
-I
+to do my design work, and Io use my computer because I can no longer use my hands.
+I have been

-have been designing cars for about seven years now along with logos, etc. I really love doing this
+designing cars for about 13 years now along with logos, etc. I really love doing this work because it

-I'm also an avid Oklahoma Sooner fan and have been one since 1965.
+Played bass in a country band and I'm also an avid Oklahoma Sooner fan and have been one since

-I have been lucky to have been asked to design for Becca Gladden, Beads of Courage, Wally Cahill,
+1965.
+I have been lucky to have been asked to design for Becca Gladden, Beads of Courage, Wally

-Leilani Munter, Ricky Lee, Mike Corrado, Raisin Junior, Toni Lynn Starr, Armed Forces Racing, J.J.
+Cahill, Leilani Munter, Ricky Lee, Mike Corrado, Raisin Junior, Toni Lynn Starr, Armed Forces

 Warning, any person and/or institution and/or Agent and/or Agency of any governmental structure including but not limited to the United States Federal